microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

             curl https://synthetichealth.github.io/synthea/build/libs/synthea-with-dependencies.jar --output synthea-with-dependencies.jar
             ```
    * **Generate Data**:
-      * Follow instructions below to generate your synthetic data set.
+      * Follow the instructions below to generate your synthetic data set.
 Note we are using the Covid19 module (-m "covid19") and generating a 50 person (-p 50) sample.
 50 patients and related resources will be downloaded as json files to an output sub-folder.
       ```shell
       cd {directory_you_downloaded_synthea_to}
       java -jar synthea-with-dependencies.jar -m "covid19" -p 50